MA86/ElectronicDrumPad/README.md

 Built a fun web-app that can be used to play drums.

-# Technologies Used:
+# Technologies Used

 JavaScript (React & JSX), CSS (Bootstrap), and HTML.

-# Demonstration:
+# Demonstration

 Try this web-app yourself, click on this [link](https://ma86.github.io/ElectronicDrumPad/) to play!